-Course Summary Information

 1 Course Title MSc Policing and Intelligence Analysis

-2 BCU Course Code UCAS Code PT1305
+2 Course Code PT1305

-3 Awarding Institution Birmingham City Unive rsity
+3 Awarding Institution Birmingham City University

 4 Teaching Institution(s)

 (if different from point 3)

-5 Professional Statutory or Regulatory Body (PSRB) accreditation (if applicable)
+5 Professional Statutory or

-6 Course Description

-Our MSa Daliaing and Intelligence is designed to provide a datailed platform for aritical analysis and
+Regulatory Body (PSRB)

+accreditation (if applicable)

-Our MSc Policing and Intelligence is designed to provide a detailed platform for critical analysis and evaluation of strategic level policing and the use of intelligence within investigations.
-The course will be delivered by subject matter experts and experienced practitioners (including retired police officers) with a wealth of subject expertise, to build upon existing skills and develop new ones.
+6 Course Description Our MSc Policing and Intelligence is designed to provide a detailed platform for critical and and evaluation of strategic level policing and the use of intelligence within investigations. course will be delivered by subject matter experts and experienced practitioners (includin retired police officers) with a wealth of subject expertise, to build upon existing skills and develop new ones.
 This course has been developed through consultation with a range of police force areas and the College of Policing, to give you the opportunity to examine strategic and operational policing, whilst also ensuring opportunities for enhancing reflective practice in order to better examine current work procedures amongst our student cohort.
 What's covered in the course?
 The course will help to develop your critical thinking about policing, policy and practice through complementary modules encompassing the theory and principles of operational policing, intelligence gathering, use of data, Inclusions and equality issues and much more.
 To develop these skills, you will be involved in practical activities, events and will be exposed to a range of opportunities to reflect on your current working practices.
-Wider discussions will also be had on the changing nature of policing, criminal justice and public sector agencies as well as current risks, threats and harm which are impacting on communities at the operational level.
+Wider discussions will also be had on the changing nature of policing, criminal justice and public sector agencies as well as current risks, threats and harm, which are impacting on communities at the operational level.
 Optional modules for the course will include focus on Critical Incident Command or Advanced Safeguarding and Public Protection, allowing students to examine key contemporary issues within policing.
 Choice and flexibility with optional modules will ensure that learners will be able to pick those subject areas which best suit their career aspirations.

-The course will utilise a range of exciting and innovative forms of assessment which match the working practices within policing.
+The course will utilise a range of exciting and innovative forms of assessment, which match the working practices within policing.
 You will also be supported in understanding effective strategic leadership and management within organisations, examining what works and the use of evidenced based best practice so as to utilise resources effectively.
 The course has been designed to work around current officers and police staff, as well as criminal justice practitioners.
 Students will be taught through block learning and will be asked to attend three, four hour workshops per module, per semester.
 The remaining the content will be available via our virtual learning environment.
 This flexibility will ensure that students can use the MSc to support career and educational progression within policing.
 The course will provide support and guidance on recognising talent within organisations and how to support and develop staff to achieve their full potential within their chosen workplace.

 The course prides itself on help educate and guide its students so they feel capable and equipped to face a variety of incidents and issues.